Wednesday, March 31, 2021

 Interview with Lennie Blockmans

-Monika: Today I am going to host Lennie Blockmans, a young model and social media influencer from Antwerp in Belgium.
+Monika: I’m excited to be speaking today with Lennie Blockmans, a young model and social media influencer from Antwerp, Belgium.
+Lennie, thank you so much for joining me.
 Hello Lennie!

 Lennie: Hello Monika!
 Thank you so much for having me.